pyeprog/source_hunter/README.md

 ## limitation
 1. Support only python3 project (will support more language soon)
-2. Only understand absolute import (on schedule)
+2. Not Support dependency analysis for now

 ## Change log
 - v0.33: add python parser and graphviz for pdf output
+- v0.34: add support for parsing relative import of python project